Bertrand ROZAN

 Lectures:

-• Introduction to Political Science, Bachelor's Degree in Law, Faculty of Law and Political Science of Montpellier, 2025.
+• Introduction to Political Science, First Year of the Bachelor’s Degree in Law, Faculty of Law and Political Science, Montpellier, 2025.

-• General Culture 3, Bachelor's Degree in Political Science, Faculty of Law and Political Science of Montpellier, 2026.
+• General Education 3, Bachelor’s Degree in Political Science, Faculty of Law and Political Science, Montpellier, 2026.

 Tutorials:

-• Public Action and Governance, Master's Degree in Political Science, Faculty of Law and Political Science of Montpellier, 2023.
+• Public Policy and Governance, Master’s Degree in Political Science, Faculty of Law and Political Science, Montpellier, 2023.

-• Dictatorial Regimes, Bachelor's Degree in Political Science, Faculty of Law and Political Science of Montpellier, 2022.
+• Dictatorial Regimes, Bachelor’s Degree in Political Science, Faculty of Law and Political Science, Montpellier, 2022.

-• Qualitative Methods, Bachelor's Degree in Political Science, Faculty of Law and Political Science of Montpellier, 2025.
+• Qualitative Methods, Bachelor’s Degree in Political Science, Faculty of Law and Political Science, Montpellier, 2025.

-• Quantitative Methods, Bachelor's Degree in Political Science, Faculty of Law and Political Science of Montpellier, 2026.
+• Quantitative Methods, Bachelor’s Degree in Political Science, Faculty of Law and Political Science, Montpellier, 2026.

 Degrees